-A correct nutritional strategy can significantly increase your enjoyment of cross-country skiing and boost your progress instead of becoming a torture.
+A correct nutritional strategy can significantly increase your enjoyment of the sport and boost your progress instead of becoming a torture.

 In this blog, you will learn how to take care of proper nutrition for cross-country skiing.